Definition: a kind of long and thin optical waveguides which can be bent to some degree

 Applications of Optical Fibers

-There are many important applications of fiber optics.
+There are many important applications of fiber optics (largely of glass fibers).
 Some of the most important ones are:

 - Optical fiber communications utilize optical fibers mostly for long-range data transmission, but sometimes also for short distances.
 Huge amounts of data can be quickly sent through a single fiber, which is also immune to external influences such as electric and magnetic fields.